y4m4p/rails_issue_33460/README.md

 `bundle install --path vendor/bundle`

-- create database
-We won't be using the database.
-This is just for application sake.
+- Create database.(We won't be using the database.
+This is just for application sake.)

 `bundle exec rails db:create`

-- run server
+- Run server.

 `bundle exec rails s`

 ## Steps to reproduce the issue
 - Go to `localhost:3000` in your web browser.
-(I have only tested this with Vivaldi (Chromium))

 - You should be able to access the welcome page.